-- User Name and Password Enter the User Name and Password provided by your ISP.
-These fields are case sensitive.
-If you have difficulty with this process, please contact your ISP. - Confirm Password Re-enter the password provided by your ISP to ensure the Password you entered is correct.
-If the Password is different from the Confirm Password, the screen will appear as shown below.
-Click OK, and re-enter the Password and Confirm Password.
+- User Name/Password Enter the User Name and Password provided by your ISP.
+These fields are case-sensitive.
+If you have difficulty with this process, please contact your ISP. - Confirm Password Enter the password again to make sure that the password is correct.